-When Amazon sellers speak with each other, 90% of the conversations revolve around LOWERING their ACoS.
+When Amazon sellers speak with each other at Amazon conferences and meetups, 90% of the conversations revolve around LOWERING their ACoS.

 That’s easy to understand.
 If the Amazon product has traction and is selling, every dollar that is saved on advertising goes right into the profit column.
 That’s money that Amazon sellers can use to buy more inventory, launch a new product, or put aside for that Tesla Cybertruck.

 Amazon success is a moving target and requires knowledge and attention.
 That’s why successful Amazon sellers are constantly adjusting their PPC campaigns to react to their competitors as well as changes in the marketplace.

 TACoS are the Amazon Cool Kids’ Metric of Choice